DenverArtMuseum/her-brush/content/artists.md

 ### Takabatake Shikibu 高畠式部
 1785–1881

 Takabatake Shikibu was a poet and calligrapher active in Kyoto.
 She was the adopted daughter of an Osaka physician and studied *waka* poetry with the poet Kagawa Kageki (1768–1843).
 Shikibu became known for her painting, sculpture, and music, as well as poetry and calligraphy.
 After the death of her second husband in 1841, she traveled independently and dedicated her time to artmaking.
-Shikibu was listed in the *Kōto shoga jinmei roku* (Record of famous poets and painters in the imperial.[^17] She was active well into her nineties.
+Shikibu was listed in the *Kōto shoga jinmei roku* (Record of famous poets and painters in the imperial).[^17] She was active well into her nineties.

 ### Takeuchi Shōran 武内小鸞

 Active late 1700s–early 1800s

-Takeuchi Shōran grew up in Nagato province (now present-day Yamaguchi Prefecture) and was active in Kyoto.
+Takeuchi Shōran grew up in Nagato province (present-day Yamaguchi Prefecture) and was active in Kyoto.
 Although she was very prolific, her birth and death dates remain obscure.
 Shōran was a student of Maruyama Ōzui (1766–1829) and Kishi Ganku (1749–1839).
 Earlier in her career, she specialized in *bijin-ga* (paintings of beautiful women), later painting primarily bird-and-flower subjects.

 ### Tokuyama (Ike) Gyokuran 徳山(池)玉瀾
 1727–1784